AJsVoices/the-clandestine-providence/Shorts/monster-contest.md

 I turned to see a pair of striking ice blue eyes behind me and a smirk on his lips.
 His hair was a tossled mess, and I recognized him from a TV show I'd seen my roommates watching.
 I grinned at him and he came over to me and tugged the monster mask off.
 "Aren't you like fifteen now?"

 That was the key, he knew me, even though I didn't know him.
 He made me happy.
 My Mushu, made me happy.
 It was the only name I ever knew him by.
+We kept it that way since as long as I could remember.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzODQxODM0LC0xNDgyMjE3NDMsNjcyMj
+eyJoaXN0b3J5IjpbODcyODI0NzY0LC0xNDgyMjE3NDMsNjcyMj
 IwMzg3LC02MzkyOTc2NTcsLTM2MTk1NjEwNSwtMTM5NTc4OTAz
 NCwxNzg4NjA4MjMyXX0=
 -->